-Check the flashing around the vents, chimney, and skylights.
-This stuff seals the seams of the roof, protecting against rains and harsh weather.
+Check the flashing around the vents, chimney, skylights.
+This stuff seals the seams of the roof, protecting against rains harsh weather.
 Flashing with breaks or cracks could cause leaks in the roof, leading to bigger problems down the road.

-Another note about flashing.
+Another note flashing.
 Older homes will often use cement or tar-based flashing.
-Upgrading to a more durable metal flashing can prevent cracking and will bolster your shingles from whatever the weather has in store.
+Upgrading to a more durable metal flashing can prevent cracking will bolster your shingles from whatever the weather has in store.

-Upgrading to a more durable metal flashing can prevent cracking and will bolster your shingles from whatever the weather has in store.
+Upgrading to a more durable metal flashing can prevent cracking will bolster your shingles from whatever the weather has in store.